Chymyst/chymyst-core/docs/chymyst02.md

 <link href="{{ site.github.url }}/tables.css" rel="stylesheet" />

-# Chemical machine programming: first examples
+# Chemical machine programming

 The chemical machine can be programmed to perform arbitrary concurrent computations.
 However, it is not immediately obvious what molecules and reactions must be defined, say, to implement a concurrent buffered queue or a concurrent merge-sort algorithm.
 Another interesting application would be a concurrent GUI interaction together with some jobs in the background.

 Solving these problems via chemistry requires a certain paradigm shift.
-In order to build up our chemical intuition, let us go through some more examples.
+In order to build up our chemical intuition, let us go through some more examples, from simple to more complex.

 ## Example: “Readers/Writers”

-Suppose there is a shared resource that can be accessed by a number of **Readers** and a number of **Writers**.
+Suppose there is a single shared resource that can be accessed by a number of **Readers** and a number of **Writers**.
+The resource behavior is such that while a Writer is accessing the resource, no readers can have access; and vice versa.
-We require that either one Writer or up to three Readers be able to access the resource concurrently.
+Additionally, either at most _one_ Writer or at most _three_ Readers should be able to access the resource concurrently.

-To simplify our example, we assume that “accessing a resource” means calling `readResource()` for Readers and `writeResource()` for Writers.
+To make our example concrete, we assume that “accessing a resource” means calling the function `readResource()` for Readers and the function `writeResource()` for Writers.
+So, we consider that the resource is being accessed while these function calls are running.

-The task is to create a chemical machine program that allows any number of concurrent Readers and Writers to call their respective functions but restricts the number of concurrent calls to at most three `readResource()` calls or at most one `writeResource()` call, but not both.
+The task is to create a chemical machine program that allows any number of concurrent Readers and Writers to call their respective functions but restricts the number of concurrent calls to at most three `readResource()` calls or at most one `writeResource()` call.
+The program should also prevent a `readResource()` and a `writeResource()` to be called at the same time.

 Let us begin reasoning about this problem in the chemical machine paradigm, deriving the solution in a systematic way.

-We need to have control over code that calls certain functions.
+We need to restrict code that calls certain functions.
-The only way a chemical machine can run any code is though running some reactions.
+The only way a chemical machine can run any code is though running some _reactions_.
 Therefore, we need a reaction whose body calls `readResource()` and another reaction that calls `writeResource()`.

 We also need to define some input molecules that will start these reactions.